Approaches I integrate

 An integrative way of working

 Different approaches can support different parts of the therapeutic process.
-What matters is not using them as a menu of techniques, but integrating them carefully within one coherent way of working.
+The aim is to bring them together within one coherent way of working, rather than using techniques in isolation.

-Taken together, these foundations support depth without losing safety or steadiness.
+Taken together, these foundations support depth without losing safety, steadiness, or therapeutic focus.

 My core trainings include